sheaffej/otto-engine/README.md

 ## Current Project Status
 I am currently evolving the project to include unit and integration tests and performing some basic refactoring to support the tests.

-Once the main unit and integration tests are in place, I will start more significant refactoring to simplify and re-organize the code so it aligns with typical open source project conventions.
+Once the main unit and integration tests are in place, I will start more significant refactoring to simplify and re-organize the code so is more consumable as an open source project.

 ## How it works